Logan-Lin/quartz-blog/content/ai-system/ai-compute-hardware.md

 draft: false
 ---
 > [!tldr] TL;DR
-> Modern "AI computers" aren't fundamentally different - they still use the 80-year-old Von Neumann architecture (CPU, memory, I/O, bus).
+> Modern "AI computers" aren't fundamentally different: they still use the 80-year-old Von Neumann architecture.
 While CPUs excel at sequential processing, AI workloads need massive parallel computation and high memory bandwidth.
-This mismatch led to specialized hardware: GPUs (originally for graphics, now dominant for AI), TPUs (Google's custom AI chips), and NPUs (efficient AI chips for phones/laptops).
+This mismatch led to specialized hardware.

 Unless you have been living off-grid for the last few years, you have probably been tired of hearing "AI computers" or something similar.